Collits' Inn (musical): Plot

 Bushranger Robert Keane is in love with Mary.
+He has the support of Pierce who is under obligation to the bushranger.

-He hits her and Lake kills him.
+Keane hits Mary and Lake kills him.
 Lake is ordered home and becomes a baron.
-When he returns he discovers Mary has lost her memory.
+When he returns he discovers Mary has lost her memory through an accident.
 However she regains it and all ends happily.

 Comic relief is provided by the inn roustabout, Dandy Dick, who is in love with Sally the barmaid but faces competition from barman Toby.